Research Areas

 Electrochemical Energy Conversion

 The basic goal of electrocatalysis is to identify the ideal electrocatalysts and conditions that will enable the required reactions to occur most effectively, or with the less overpotential.
-Fuel cells require catalysts As the kinetics of the chemical reactions involved make them somewhat slow.
+Fuel cells require catalysts as the kinetics of the chemical reactions involved make them somewhat slow.
 Nanomaterials based on carbon and non-nobel metals are created, and their activity towards diverse fuel cell reactions is studied.
+Electrocatalysis plays a crucial role in various energy conversion processes, particularly in reactions such as the Oxygen Reduction Reaction (ORR), the Oxygen Evolution Reaction (OER), and the Hydrogen Evolution Reaction (HER).
+These reactions are fundamental to the operation of fuel cells, electrolyzers, and batteries.

 Sustainable Energy Harvesting